zspitz/ANTLR4ParseTreeVisualizer/README.md

 2. Navigate to an instance of one of the visualizer target types (ATM only `RulerContext`, but can also be a subtype), in the code editor, or the Watch or Locals window.
 This instance can be exposed by any variable, or any expression; the type of the expression doesn't matter.
 3. Click on the magnifying glass to the right of the expression.

 Note that rule and token names aren't part of the `RuleContext` targeted by the visualizer; by default, tokens will be identified by their token ID, and rule contexts will be identified by the typename of the instance (e.g. `SubStmtContext`).
-To display the rule and token names, click on the **Settings** gear at the top right of the window, and choose the appropriate parser class from the available classes.
+To display the rule and token names, click on the settings gear at the top right of the window, and choose the appropriate parser class from the available classes.

 (ATM this selection isn't persisted between sessions; this is being tracked at [#18](https://github.com/zspitz/ANTLR4ParseTreeVisualizer/issues/18).)